redhat-developer/odo/docs/website/docs/command-reference/logs.md

 title: odo logs
 ---

-`odo logs` is used to display the logs for all the containers odo created for the component under current working directory.
+`odo logs` is used to display the logs for all the containers odo created on cluster or on Podman for the component under current working directory.

 ## Running the command